 Junior & Senior Years

-If you are NOT taking time off, and planning to matriculate to medical school right after undergraduate, then you will apply during the summer AFTER your JUNIOR year.
-You will need to be on task this year and make sure all of the parts of your application are in order and strong.
+If you want to matriculate to medical school right after undergraduate with no delays, then you need to submit your application in JUNE between your junior and senior years.
+You will need to be on task during your junior year and make sure all of the parts of your application are in order and everything is strong.

-Meet with Premed/Prehealth Advisor - Check in.
+Meet with Premed/Prehealth Advisor and check in.
 Get feedback on how your are progressing with your coursework, activities and how competitive do you look at this point?
 Do they see any weakness or areas that need attention?
 Discuss when is the best time to apply and review timeline.

 Review all required premed courses.
 Have you completed them?
 If not, what is your plan?
-Ex.: Biology, Chemistry, Math, Physics, Psychology, Sociology, Biochemistry, English, do you have the correct number of labs, do you need any extra sciences?
+Ex.: Biology, Chemistry, Math, Physics, Psychology, Sociology, Biochemistry, English, do you have the correct number of labs, do you need any extra sciences because certain schools require them?
+Purchase MSAR to check.

 Decide when you will take the MCATs.
-NOTE: You need to take the MCAT BEFORE your apply so aim to take it before July.
-It is not a good idea to apply in July and take the MCATS, for the first time, in August.
+NOTE: It is not a good idea to apply in July and take the MCATS, for the first time, in August.
 It is ok to RETAKE them in August, however.
 It is always a good idea to discuss your timing and all retake ideas with your advisor or consultant.
 They can help you identify the possible advantages and disadvantages of your plan.

 Investigate the AAMC Fee Assistance Program.